Avoiding common errors when computing business profits

 Risk area 5 – Miscellaneous items

 Miscellaneous areas should also be considered.
 These may include a review of post-balance sheet events and consideration as to whether any adjustment to the accounts is required.
-Staff costs should also be reviewed and amounts unpaid nine months after the end of the period should be added back.
+Staff costs should also be reviewed and the amount unpaid nine months after the end of the period should be added back.
 As far as directors are concerned, consideration should be given to the date on which amounts are credited to the director’s loan account.

 Additional Info: HMRC’s Business Profits Toolkit – see www.gov.uk/government/publications/hmrc-business-profits-toolkit.